makepanic/ember-keyword-complete/README.md

 ember install ember-keyword-complete
 ```

-In order to break control whether the component breaks on spaces simply set the `breakOnSpaces` property.
+In order to break control whether the component breaks on spaces simply set the `breakOnSpaces` property to false.
 Great for Facebook tags.

 ```